 1. A much larger pregnancy belly

-Only later when I too was in the later weeks of my twin pregnancy did I know just how big our bellies can get.
+Only later, when I, too, was in the later weeks of my twin pregnancy did I know just how big our bellies can get.
 How large is a twin belly compared to a singleton?
 As I say in my book, Expecting Twins:

 “A twin pregnancy at 32 weeks is equal to a singleton pregnancy at 40 weeks.
 Don’t feel like you’re exaggerating when you say you’re tired or have morning sickness.
 They’re real and common among twin moms.”

-So while singleton moms are ready to get their babies out at 40 weeks, twin moms have a few more weeks to go.
+While singleton moms are ready to get their babies out at 40 weeks, twin moms have a few more weeks to go.

 Thankfully, while our bellies do get larger than singletons, the change happens gradually.
 Your body will adjust to the extra weight so that, come the third trimester, it’s not as bad as you may have originally thought.